fidloo/android-dev-challenge-compose-2/README.md

 Countdown is a simple countdown timer app powered by Jetpack Compose.

 ## :bulb: Motivation and Context
-It's very impressive how fast an app can be developed using Jetpack Compose and its underlying tools (easy animations and state management)
+It's very impressive how fast an app can be developed using Jetpack Compose and its underlying tools (easy animations and state management).
+The Android Dev Challenge was a great way to discover the power of Jetpack Compose.

 ## :camera_flash: Screenshots